 As he lay on the ground dying he writes “I wanted to become friends.” in the dirt.
 Joe assures him that they are friends.
 The little girl hops down to the ground and grabs 0013’s hand.
 He smiles one last time before his hand falls and he finally passes away.

-Joe laments the loss of the friend and becomes more enraged than ever at Black Ghost.
+Joe laments the loss of his friend and becomes more enraged than ever at Black Ghost.
 He vows to never stop fighting them until they’ve been destroyed and 0013 has been avenged.

 I’ve always loved this plotline, and it never fails to choke me up.
 0013 is such a brief character yet he makes a lasting impact.
 In fact, in the 2001 anime, in the end credits, a mockup of 0013 wearing the 00 Cyborg uniform was included as part of the collection of drawings of the main team, like he was spiritually with them.

 It always felt like 0013 was more of a hostage of Black Ghost than any Cyborg before him.
 0010 Plus and Minus didn’t really have any actual reason for being loyal to them, especially since they robbed them of the ability to have any physical contact with their own twin brother.
 0011 was probably the closest example, but he was more tricked than he was held hostage.
 0012 seemed to greatly enjoy her power and tormenting the other cyborgs.
 With 0013, he was forced into obeying.

 His hostage situation was basically lose-lose.
 It’s either allow the robot to cause massive amounts of death and destruction/cause massive amounts of destruction yourself or betray Black Ghost…and cause massive amounts of death and destruction.
 Granted, at least in the latter, he could die doing the least amount of damage (not killing any of the 00 Cyborgs and stopping the robot’s rampage as well as redeeming himself in the process) as he did here,